-Material U.S. federal income tax consequences For a discussion of the material federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the U.S., please read "Material U.S. Federal Income Tax Consequences" in this prospectus supplement and
+Material tax consequences For a discussion of the material U.S. federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the U.S., please read

+"Material Tax Consequences" in this prospectus supplement and "Material Tax

-"Material Tax Consequences" in the accompanying prospectus.
+Consequences" in the accompanying prospectus.